This post is also available in: Italiano (Italian)

 The Christmas market in front of St. Peter Basilica, one of the tallest buildings in Budapest, is managed by the National Association of Folk artists.
 Its members come here to sell high quality crafts representing Hungarian history, culture and traditions.
 It’s the perfect place for you if you intend to buy souvenirs or Christmas presents!

 I added Budapest (here a useful guide on what to do in the city) to my list of the best places for a white Christmas in Europe because not only you will surely find lots of snow, but the two markets are within walking distance and thus it feels like the whole city becomes one huge Christmas village.
 Just think that the Christmas market in front of St. Peter Basilica has over 100 stalls, street food… and a beautiful ice skating ring in St. Istvan square!
 In case you want to book something special for Christmas eve, here you can book a river cruise down the Danube enjoying a dinner with traditional Hungarian cuisine!

 The magic of London’s lights

-Full disclosure: snow in London isn’t certain in December.
+Full disclosure: snow in London isn’t going to happen for sure in December.
 With the global warming the temperatures aren’t as cold as they used to be, so it’s much more unlikely than it was a few years ago.
 Yet I couldn’t just skip London.
 The city becomes awesome for Christmas (even more than it usually is!), full of lights and decorations.
 Planning a weekend in London in December might be expensive, which is why we prepared a very useful article on a budget trip, and a useful list of the best London photography spots, with alternatives for the crowded places and a printable map!

 One of the things you absolutely can’t miss during a Christmas vacation in London is Winter Wonderland.
 Hyde Park not only has a nice Christmas market, but also the most decorations (festive lights, mostly).
 If you go over there, be prepared for lots of Christmas carols, handmade gifts… and crowds.
 Unfortunately!
 But it still is one of the best places for a white Christmas in Europe, crowds or not!